Test of Oral Proficiency (TOP) Exam Overview

 - How can I learn more about my exam performance?

-We highly recommend that test takers make a counseling appointment after their exam.
+We highly recommend that test takers who receive a non-passing or provisional pass score make a counseling appointment after their exam.
 During the appointment, a member of the TOP team will discuss the strengths and weaknesses of your test performance so that you can get advice about which ESL class(es) to enroll in, improve your English skills for your TA duties, and/or learn how you can perform better the next time you take the exam (for non-passing test takers only).
-Please email the TOP Coordinator to set up a counseling appointment (email@example.com).
-Note: Counseling is available to all test takers regardless of their score; however, students who receive a pass or a provisional pass may not take the exam again.
+Please email the TOP Coordinator to set up a counseling appointment (firstname.lastname@example.org).
+Note: Counseling is not available to test takers who receive a passing score on the TOP.

 - What happens if I fail and I need to take the exam again?